• Modified on Sep 23, 2024

 If you can, you should stay away from coffee, tea, and other drinks with caffeine the day before a trip.
 Also, stay well clear of alcohol in the hours leading up to your trip.
 And make an effort to stay away from them while ascending.

-Alcohol and caffeinated drinks are things that actually affect our ability to adjust to the increased altitude.
+Alcohol and caffeinated drinks are things that affect our ability to adjust to the increased altitude.
 "The majority of people travel for fun," but alcohol and caffeinated drinks are things that affect our ability to adjust.
-Furthermore, these beverages do not actually help you stay hydrated, which is yet another reason to stay clear of them.
+Furthermore, these beverages do not help you stay hydrated, which is yet another reason to stay clear of them.

 Climb slowly & steady

-Your body will need approximately two to three days of gradually increasing the dose in order to adapt to the changes.
+Your body will need approximately two to three days of gradually increasing the dose to adapt to the changes.
 Try to avoid traveling directly to high altitudes by flying or driving.
 Instead, make steady progress up the mountain each day, pausing only to rest before carrying on the following day.
 If you have no choice but to travel by car or plane, choose a lower altitude and remain there for a full day before ascending further.

 When walking, schedule rest stops along the way that is at lower altitudes than your final destination.
 Every day, you should strive to ascend no more than 1,000 feet, and you should schedule a day off for every 3,000 feet above that you go.